smiffy6969/razor-naff/README.md

 ## attached()

-When the custom element is attached to the dom, this function is fired, use this as your starting point, treat as the dom is ready.
+When the custom element is attached to the dom, this function is fired, use this as your starting point, treat as the dom is ready, attached event is triggered from host element after completion

 ```javascript